 The Observatory

-The Observatory has undergone several changes throughout history.
+The Round Tower is the oldest functioning observatory building in Europe.
+King Christian IV erected the tower to enable astronomers from the University of Copenhagen to gaze at the stars far above the lights and the smoke of the city.
+For centuries, it was the centre of Danish astronomy and the point of departure for meteorological observations and surveying.
+The Observatory at the top has undergone several changes throughout history.
 The present Observatory dates from 1929.
 The same year the refracting telescope arrived, allowing a magnification between 80 and 450 times.
-During winter, the Observatory is manned Tuesday and Wednesday evenings but you are always welcome to look inside and let your thoughts wander across the Universe.
+During the winter months, the Observatory is normally manned Tuesday and Wednesday evenings but you are always welcome to look inside and let your thoughts wander across the Universe.